mdoheny9/tv-series-report-generator/README.md

 # TV Series Report Generator 🎬

-A command-line Python program that connects to a PostgreSQL database and generates a HTML report for a user-input TV series.
+A command-line Python program that generates a HTML report for a user-input TV series based off of information from the PostgreSQL IMDB database.
 Built using `psycopg2`, the program follows best practices for input handling and SQL query security.

 Developed as a project for **CSC370 (Database Systems)** at UVic.